eltos/SimpleDialogFragments/ISSUE_TEMPLATE.md

 *Feel free to share your ideas, suggest enhancements and report bugs.
 To report a bug, please use the template below.
-If there are questions, please read the Wiki before creating an issue.*
+If there are questions, please read the Wiki before creating an issue.
+And one more thing: Don't be a fool.
+Remove or replace the italic comments before submitting.*

--- Description goes here --
+* Description goes here *

 ## Steps to reproduce
 1.
 2.
-3.

 ## Expected and actual behaviour